r-pufky/docs/configuration-management/saltstack/README.md

   -----END PGP MESSAGE-----
 some-other-key: data
 ```
+* Blank lines between the begin/version and body can be removed.

 #### Refresh Pillar and Push Data
 Pillar will automatically refresh and push, however this allows you to